 - MTH221 Business Calculus

 Note: An introductory statistics course from another discipline may be substituted for MTH244.
-However, credit towards graduation will be allowed for only one introductory statistics course.
+However, credit towards the major will be allowed for only one introductory statistics course.

 Students who successfully complete these requirements can declare the major in international business.